Padma Lakshmi

-Early life
+Early life and education

-Padma Parvati Lakshmi was born in Madras (now Chennai), India, into a Tamil Brahmin family.
-Her mother Vijaya is a retired oncology nurse.
-Her parents divorced when she was two years old.

-Lakshmi immigrated to the United States at age four and was raised in New York City before moving to La Puente, California with her mother and stepfather.
-As a teenager growing up in Los Angeles, she stated that she was bullied and endured Anti-Indian racism, which caused her to struggle to overcome "internalized self-loathing."
+Lakshmi was born Padma Parvati Lakshmi Vaidynathan on September 1, 1970, in the city of Madras (now known by Chennai) in the Indian state of Tamil Nadu.
+Her mother, Vijaya Lakshmi, is a retired oncology nurse.
+Vijaya and Lakshmi's father separated in 1971 and divorced the next year, after which the former immigrated to the United States alone.
+Lakshmi lived with her maternal grandparents before joining Vijaya two years later.
+Lakshmi lived in the New York City borough of Queens before moving to La Puente, a city in Los Angeles County, California, with her stepfather, Anand Prasad, a Fijian-born ethnic Indian, and Vijaya.
+Lakshmi has stated that, as a teenager, she was bullied due to her Indian heritage, which caused her to struggle to overcome "internalized self-loathing."

-In 1984, when Lakshmi was 14 years old, she was hospitalized for three weeks and eventually diagnosed with Stevens–Johnson syndrome, a rare illness caused by hypersensitivity to an infection or a potentially fatal reaction to certain kinds of medications.

-Two days after her discharge from the hospital, she was injured in a car accident in Malibu, California, which left her with a fractured right hip and a shattered right upper arm.
+At the age of 14, Lakshmi was hospitalized for three weeks and eventually diagnosed with Stevens–Johnson syndrome, a rare illness caused by hypersensitivity to an infection or a potentially fatal reaction to certain kinds of medications.
+Two days after her discharge from the hospital, she was injured in a car accident in the city of Malibu, which left her with a fractured right hip and a shattered right upper arm.
 The arm injury required surgery, from which she retained a seven-inch scar between her elbow and shoulder.

+Lakshmi graduated from William Workman High School in the City of Industry in 1988.
+In 1992, she graduated from Clark University, earning a bachelor's degree in Theatre Arts and American Literature.

-In a 2018 essay for The New York Times, Lakshmi revealed that she was raped by her older boyfriend when she was 16, which she did not report.
-She stated that her decision to keep silent about the rape resulted from her stepfather‘s relative assaulting her when she was seven years old.
-After she told her mother and stepfather about his assault, they sent her to live with her grandparents for a year.
-She wrote, "The lesson was: If you speak up, you will be cast out."
-She said, "I am speaking now because I want us all to fight so that our daughters never know this fear and shame and our sons know that girls’ bodies do not exist for their pleasure and that abuse has grave consequences."
+In a 2018 essay for The New York Times, Lakshmi revealed that, at the age of 16, she was raped by her then boyfriend, which she did not report; Lakshmi stated that she made the decision because, at the age of seven, she was molested by her step-uncle, and Vijaya and Anand sent her back to India for a year after she told them about the molestation; Lakshmi wrote, "The lesson was: If you speak up, you will be cast out. [...]
+I am speaking now because I want us all to fight so that our daughters never know this fear and shame and our sons know that girls' bodies do not exist for their pleasure and that abuse has grave consequences."
+When she became a naturalized US citizen, Lakshmi officially changed her name to simply Padma Parvati Lakshmi to honor Vijaya.

-Education

-Lakshmi graduated from William Workman High School in City of Industry, California, in 1988.

-Lakshmi attended Clark University in Worcester, Massachusetts and graduated with a degree in theater arts and American literature in 1992.
-She also began her modeling career as an exchange student in Madrid, Spain.